Our spirits Connect with Moosewah

 The week was filled with more than just hide tanning.
 Elders, knowledge keepers and participants gathered for storytelling sessions.
 Each day began and ended with a circle – offering time to reflect, smudge, pray and give thanks to the Creator.
 These moments helped ground everyone in a shared purpose: to reconnect nature and our spirit.

 With the amount of labour that goes into the treatment of these hides, having this many participants is crucial in taking care of the hides and for each other.
 Community is such an integral part of this process.
-We cared for each other the same way we cared for the mooswah – with love, generosity, gratitude, and and grace.
+We cared for each other the same way we cared for the mooswah – with love, generosity, gratitude, and grace.

 While J-Shine facilitates, plans and organizes each hide tanning camp, it’s up to each participant to take responsibility for learning, engaging and contributing the efforts that makes each camp successful.